le4nly/le4nly-docs/docs/stacks/applications/nextjs-static.md

 ### Parameters

 - **Deployment Name**: The deployment name uniquely identifies a stack within your Techtuin tenant.
 It should be descriptive yet easy to understand, allowing you to quickly recognize the purpose or function of the deployment at a glance.
+A sanitized version will be used as your new repository's name.

 - **GitHub Integration**: Selection of your **Techtuin GitHub Integration**.